wnstn/winstonhearn-current/content/recommended/disability-and-access.md

 A fantastic collection of first-person essays about disability.
 Disability intersects across all sorts of injustices; racism, sexism, ageism and more, and this collection explores the many contributor's experiences in the ways they desire to tell them.
 A great read for challenging your assumptions about disability and learning to better see ableism in its myriad forms.

 {{</rec>}}

+{{<rec title="Designing Disability" layout="flipped">}}

+Disability is a cultural construct, according to current perspectives in disability studies.
+With that lens, Elizabeth Guffey explores the history of how modern cultures have identified and shaped disability through technological adaptations and symbolism.
+A deeply researched history book that is in conversation with other books on this list to reveal how much remains towards building a just world.

+{{</rec>}}

+{{<rec title="Care Work">}}

+What better worlds can we dream?
+So many.
+Leah Lakshmi Piepzna-Samarasinha in this book explores some of those dreams, imagining a queer, crip, livable world that embraces the messiness of humans having needs as a way to create beauty and community where previously there has only been alienation and injustice.
+The book is challenging because Piepzna-Samarasinha is not interested in a utopia, they are interested in what is actually possible, no matter how much we act like it isn't.

+{{</rec>}}

+{{<rec title="Accessible America" layout="flipped">}}

+An engaging history of how disabled people in America have fought in the past century to get out of institutions that hid them away, and then fought again to make a world that acknowledged their abilities and needs.
+A fascinating book that details the disabled people who designed what they needed and reshaped parts of the world as their designs were recognized and appreciated.

+{{</rec>}}